karimarttila/clojure/webstore-demo/integrant-simple-server/README.md

 If you are interested to read my personal observations regarding the five languages I used to implement this same web server you might be interested to read my [Five Languages, Five Stories](https://medium.com/@kari.marttila/five-languages-five-stories-1afd7b0b583f) blog post.
 (There is actually nowadays also an implementation using Kotlin, see my Github repo.)

+**NOTE:** This readme might be a bit outdated - I read it through briefly after finishing the exercise.
+There might be some old stuff mentioned in this readme file that I actually fixed later on.
+I also wrote a blog article regarding this exercise, you might want to read it, too: [Clojure Integrant Exercise](https://www.karimarttila.fi/clojure/2020/09/07/clojure-integrant-exercise.html).

 # Technical Description